provenance-io/provenance/x/marker/spec/12_transfers.md

 An important subtle part of this process is the rechecking of `Receiver` attributes.
 It's possible for the initial send to be okay (causing funds to be quarantined), then later, during this `Accept`, the send is not okay, and the quarantined funds are effectively locked with`QFH` until the `Receiver` gets the required attributes.

-If the marker does not have required attributes though, it's assumed that they were originally sent by someone with transfer authority, so they are allowed to continue to from here too.
+If the marker does not have required attributes though, it's assumed that they were originally sent by someone with transfer authority, so they are allowed to continue from here too.

 #### Successful Quarantine and Accept Sequence